from 470€

 Accommodation

 Fees vary according to category of accommodation - volunteers can choose from basic homestays to air conditioned hotels.
-Prices shown are for homestay accommodation located 4km from the project site.
-Volunteers will be given a bicycle to commute to work.
+Prices shown are for single accommodation located within 5 minutes of the project site.

 Food & Beverages